bigcode-project/starcoder/chat/README.md

 ```

 Next, install PyTorch - since this hardware-dependent, we
 direct you to the [PyTorch Installation Page](https://pytorch.org/get-started/locally/) for this step (make sure you install v1.13.1).
+Once you've installed it, install the rest of the project dependencies:

 ```shell
 pip install -r requirements.txt